-Read our 2018 annual report
+Read our 2022 annual report

 On the night of December 15, 2013, shots rang out in Juba, the capital of South Sudan.
 So began a civil war which continues to cause devastation in the country one year on.

 Nearly two million people have been displaced from their homes.
 The war has also prevented people from planting before the rainy season, leaving no crops to harvest.